danielnieuwerf/ChessCpp/README.md

-# ChessCpp

-Currently refactoring the project into classes.
+# Currently refactoring the project into classes.

 Skills practiced during this project:
 - OOP